kendraperry/li-retention/readme.txt

       5) This data can be used to make bar graphs showing comparative retention rates.

     CHI-SQUARE
-      6) The top of these sections displays the contingency table on which the calcuation was run ADD LINK.
+      6) The top of these sections displays the contingency table on which the calcuation was run.
+More info about contingency tables: https://www.statisticshowto.com/what-is-a-contingency-table/
       7) Below the name of the test (Pearson's Chi-squared test with Yates' continuity correction), the results are displayed.
       8) X-squared: This is the chi-square value.
 Compare it to the critical value.
 If it is higher than the critical value, your result is statistically significant.
-If it is lower, your result is not ADD LINK.
+If it is lower, your result is not.
+More info about critical values: https://www.statisticshowto.com/how-to-find-a-critical-chi-square-value/
       9) df: This displays the degrees of freedom.
 For our scenario, this value should always be 1.
       10) p-value: This is the percent likelihood that your result could occur by chance.
 To interpret, compare it to your alpha value.
 If it is smaller, your result is statistically significant.
 If it is larger, it is not.
 More info about p-values: https://www.statisticshowto.com/p-value/ - EXPLAIN SCIENTIFIC NOTATION
       11) For more information about the chi-square test of independence and how to interpret it, see https://www.statisticshowto.com/probability-and-statistics/chi-square/